-This guide will provide detailed instructions on how to implement the Quantcast Choice Universal Tag.
+This guide will provide detailed instructions on how to implement the Quantcast Choice Universal Tag (including how to update for IAB Europe’s CMP domain changeover).
 Please note that before tagging, you should complete the site and consent configurations - these steps and more are outlined in our User Guide which features detailed instructions for setting up your CMP.

 The Universal Tag includes both Quantcast Choice & Quantcast Measure, our audience insights and analytics tool.
 This enables us to provide Quantcast Choice for free to all users and makes implementation of the combined tag easier.